gioconte/SEBC/challenges/labs/7_feedback_final.md

 - Describe the boot camp: was it useful, difficult, simple?

 The bootcamp was very useful and intense.
-I think all the major topics related do cloudera CDH are covered and that makes the bootcamp interesting and some parts are difficult
+I think all the major topics related to cloudera CDH are covered and that makes the bootcamp interesting and in some parts quite tricky

 - Which topic was least familiar to you?
 Which topic was most familiar?